 4b.
-Member States may allow obligated parties to count savings obtained in a given year as if they had instead been obtained in any of the four previous or three following years as long as this is not beyond the end of the obligation periods set out in paragraph 1, provided that excess energy savings obtained from 1 January 2014 to 31 December 2020 may count towards the fulfilment of obligations between 1 January 2021 to 31 December 2030.
+Member States may allow obligated parties to count savings obtained in a given year as if they had instead been obtained in any of the four previous or three following years as long as this is not beyond the end of the obligation periods set out in paragraph 1.